dark-dekar/vue-voices/README.md

 ## Extra Features

 - Favoites are maintained inside the localStorage so if the user reloads his/her favorites are still there.
-- Sort filter: it appears in the mockups but not in the especification.
-Here is implemented.
 - Language: English and Spanish are implemented.
 The starting language is taking from the browser language if it's not available English is taken as default.
 The language can be switch in the translate icon.
 - Custom Scrollbar: for a more modern looking app! (only for Webkit browsers).